This is Episode 14 of the Juna Women Podcast, Real Food During Pregnancy with Ryann Kipping, RDN.

-Is Kombucha safe during pregnancy?
+Is Kombucha a safe food during pregnancy?

 The alcohol levels are lower than what’s considered an alcoholic beverage.
 Kombucha does contain probiotics which are helpful during pregnancy.

 One thing to watch out for is the sugar content of Kombucha.
-Some companies have lots of sugar in their Kombucha.
+Some companies have lots of added sugar in their Kombucha.

-Recommendation: Buy a store bought brand, find one low in sugar, and consume in moderation.
+Recommendation: Buy a store bought brand, find one low in added sugar, and consume in moderation.
 Having 4-6 oz at a time is totally okay.

 03:18 – How pregnancy and prenatal nutrition was originally fear-based – more about what NOT to eat then what you should eat.